gloveboxes/Ubuntu-for-Azure-Developers/README.md

 I found the [Kubuntu](https://kubuntu.org/) flavour to be the most stable on my laptop (X1 Carbon) and I also like the level of customization.
 But your milage may vary so I've documented for Ubuntu 18.04, Kubuntu 18.04, and Ubuntu 16.04.

-This guide assumes you have some experience with Linux and you will open Terminal and Ctrl-Shift-V to paste in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.

-So here are the applications, command line tools and SDKs that I have installed for my Azure centric Ubuntu developer desktop.
+The following documents the applications, command line tools and SDKs that I have installed for my Azure centric Ubuntu developer desktop.
 Enjoy:)

 1. [Ubuntu 18.04 for Azure Developers](Ubuntu1804.md)
 1. [Kubuntu 18.04 for Azure Developers](Kubuntu1804.md)